winfried-van-loon/shutdown-wizard/README.md

-# shutdown-wizard
+# Shutdown Wizard

-Shutdown or hibernate your machine in a sertain amount of time.
+Shutdown or hibernate your machine in a certain amount of time.

 Currently only Windows is supported.